Skip to main content

 • With ancestral links and a shared language, we have many friends on the Emerald Isle.

-• In 2023, Ireland was Scotland’s sixth largest international source market measured by number of visits.
-It was ninth by expenditure and twelfth by number of nights.
+• In 2024, Ireland was Scotland’s third largest international source market, measured by number of visits.
+It was ninth by nights and expenditure.

 Key statistics

-In 2023, Ireland was Scotland’s sixth largest international source market measured by number of visits.
-It was ninth by expenditure and twelfth by number of nights.
+In 2024, Ireland was Scotland’s third largest international source market, measured by number of visits.
+It was ranked ninth by expenditure and ninth by number of nights.

 2. VisitBritain MIDAS research 2022